PedroHenriques/dotnet_toolkit/README.md

 **flags:**
 - `-w`: Run the tests in watch mode (Requires at least 1 project to be specified)
-- `--unit` Run only unit tests
+- `--unit`: Run only unit tests
-- `--integration` Run only integration tests
+- `--integration`: Run only integration tests
-- `--e2e` Run only end to end tests
+- `--e2e`: Run only end to end tests
-- `--docker` Run the tests in a Docker container
+- `--docker`: Run the tests in a Docker container
-- `--filter` Run only the tests that match the provided [xunit filter](https://learn.microsoft.com/en-us/dotnet/core/testing/selective-unit-tests?pivots=xunit)
+- `--filter`: Run only the tests that match the provided [xunit filter](https://learn.microsoft.com/en-us/dotnet/core/testing/selective-unit-tests?pivots=xunit)
-- `--coverage` Run the unit tests with coverage report using the [coverlet collector](https://github.com/coverlet-coverage/coverlet)
+- `--coverage`: Run the unit tests with coverage report using the [coverlet collector](https://github.com/coverlet-coverage/coverlet)

 **projects:**<br>
 Whitespace separated list of test `.csproj` to run.